kietda/bestsellers/readme.md

 # Intro

-This project create dynamic menu and items basing on JSON data.
+This JAVASCRIPTS project create dynamic menu and items basing on JSON data.

 # Demo